The Robots of Death: Broadcast and reception

 Episodes 1 & 2 and Episodes 3 & 4 were combined into two 50-minute episodes for repeat on 31 December 1977 and 1 January 1978, reaching 10.0 and 7.0 million viewers respectively.

 Paul Cornell, Martin Day, and Keith Topping, in The Discontinuity Guide (1995), called the script "one of the best ever" and praised how it was enhanced by the design, acting, and direction.
 In The Television Companion (1998), David J. Howe and Stephen James Walker expressed similar praise, describing it as a "true classic" and praising the Art Deco design.
 In 2010, Mark Braxton of Radio Times observed a few production errors but overall praised the design and voices of the robots and the score.
 He also called the story "extraordinary", despite there being a coldness between Baker and Jameson that made it to the screen.
-DVD Talks Ian Jane was less positive, giving the story three and a half out of five stars.
+DVD Talk's Ian Jane was less positive, giving the story three and a half out of five stars.
 He found the plot "a fairly standard murder mystery" but still "a good amount of fun", and praised Baker and Jameson.
 Charlie Jane Anders of io9 recommended The Robots of Death, remarking that "it might be becoming my favorite classic Doctor Who story".
 In Doctor Who: The Complete Guide, Mark Campbell awarded it ten out of ten, writing "fabulous design work, hugely suspenseful music and a very believable scenario make this one of the programme's most durable tales.
 The killer may be obvious, but the tension is wrung out to the bitter end."

+In his book Design for Doctor Who: Vision and Revision in Screen Science Fiction, Piers D. Britton called the design "sumptuous", with strong silhouettes in the costumes designed by Elizabeth Waller, and a wealth of detail in the art direction.